wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 ## Benefits of Sampling Data

 Sampling has the following advantages:
-* Reduce the amount of storage required for trace data, and lowering your monthly costs.
+* Reduce the amount of storage required for trace data, and lower your monthly costs.
-* Filter out redundant traces so you can see what's important.
+* Only see traces that add value to you.
 * Limit the performance impact on network bandwidth and application response times.